-In Tono, the station and museums are close together in the town center, which is easy to walk around.
-But many other sights are farther away.
-For example, the Chiba Residence is about 8 km west of the station, and Furusato Village is about 8 km to the north.
-Buses connect these places, but they don’t run often.
-On weekends from late April to early November, there are guided bus tours in Japanese that visit several spots.
+In Tono, the station and museums are located close together in the town center, which is easy to explore on foot.
+However, many other sights are farther away.
+For example, the Chiba Residence is about 8 km west of the station, and Furusato Village is roughly 8 km to the north.
+While buses connect these places, they run infrequently.
+On weekends from late April to early November, guided bus tours (in Japanese) are available and visit several key attractions.

-You can also rent a bicycle near the station, but the area is hilly, so it might be a bit tough.
-Prices start at around 700 yen for 4 hours, but some shops don’t rent bikes in winter.
-A rental car is another good choice.
-You can rent one in Kitakami, which is about an hour’s drive from Tono via the free Kamaishi Expressway.
+You can also rent a bicycle near the station, but since the area is hilly, cycling can be a bit challenging.
+Rental prices start at around 700 yen for 4 hours, though some shops don’t offer bike rentals during winter.
+Renting a car is another good option.
+You can pick one up in Kitakami, about an hour’s drive from Tono via the free Kamaishi Expressway.

 Tono Travel Tips